styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Backup and restore localStorage data (setup labels, autoseller settings, etc.)
 - User-friendly summary of what will be imported/exported
 - Safe configuration management with confirmation dialogs
-- Support for mod-specific data and caches
-- Header button integration for quick access

 ### Cyclopedia
-A comprehensive game data viewer and player profile manager:
+A comprehensive game data viewer and player profile manager with advanced features:
-- View detailed monster and equipment information
-- Access your player profile and statistics
-- Browse your inventory and collection
+- **Monster Database**: Browse and search all monsters with detailed stats, abilities, and locations
-- Track your progress and achievements
+- **Equipment Database**: View all equipment with stats, tiers, and optimization recommendations
-- Search and filter game data efficiently
+- **Player Profiles**: Search and view detailed player profiles with statistics and achievements
+- **Leaderboards**: Access real-time leaderboards for maps, rankings, and competitions
+- **Run Tracking**: View and analyze personal run history with RunTracker integration

 ### Dashboard Button
 Quick access to the mod dashboard:
 - Provides easy access to all mod features
 - Integrates seamlessly with the game interface
 - Streamlines mod management
+- Centralized mod control and configuration
+- One-click access to all mod functionality

 ### Dice Roller
 Automates dice rolling for stat rerolling: